 Learn more about the postdocs who are advancing their careers and contributing to a vibrant research community at the Allen School:

 Tapomayukh "Tapo" Bhattacharjee is a postdoctoral research associate in Computer Science & Engineering at the University of Washington, working with Professor Siddhartha Srinivasa in the Personal Robotics Lab.
 He completed his Ph.D. in Robotics from Georgia Tech under the supervision of Professor Charlie Kemp.
-His primary research interests are in the field of haptic perception, tactile sensing, machine learning, and manipulation.
+His primary research interests are in the fields of haptic perception, machine learning, manipulation and human-robot interaction.
 He believes in the potential of using multimodal haptic signals to enhance robot manipulation capabilities in unstructured environments as well as around humans.
 He aims to achieve this by inferring relevant properties of the world using physics-based and data-driven methods.

 Yonatan Bisk is a postdoctoral research associate at the University of Washington working with Yejin Choi.
 His research is in the area of Natural Language Processing focusing on language grounding and weakly supervised learning.
 He works on teaching computers to understand language and the world by learning representations that link abstract language to low-level actions.
 He previously worked with Daniel Marcu at the Information Sciences Institute at USC, completed his Ph.D. with Julia Hockenamier at the University of Illinois at Urbana-Champaign in unsupervised grammar induction, and received his BS while working with Risto Miikkulainen at the University of Texas at Austin.

 Jan Buys is a postdoctoral researcher in Computer Science & Engineering at the University of Washington, working with Professor Yejin Choi.
 His research interests are Natural Language Processing and Machine Learning, with a focus on text generation and structured prediction models.
 He is finishing up his Ph.D. at the University of Oxford under supervision of Prof. Phil Blunsom.
 He completed a Master’s degree in Computer Science and undergraduate studies in Computer Science and Mathematics at the University of Stellenbosch in South Africa.